United Liberation Front of Asom: Assassinations

 On 29 July 1990, the Superintendent of Police (SP) of the Dibrugarh district Daulat Singh Negi (IPS) and his PSO and driver were killed by an ambush in Lahoal of Dibrugarh district by the ULFA.

 Some of the major assassinations by ULFA include that of Surendra Paul in May 1990, the brother of businessman Lord Swraj Paul, that precipitated a situation leading to the sacking of the Government of Assam under Prafulla Kumar Mahanta and the beginning of Operation Bajrang.

-On the ULFA's Army Day on 16 March 2003, an IED explosion under a bus on National Highway No. 7 killed six civilians and wounded approximately 55 others.

-In 1991 a Russian engineer, and national of the Soviet Union was kidnapped along with others and killed.
-In 1997, Sanjay Ghose, a social activist and a relative of a high ranking Indian diplomat, was kidnapped and killed.
+In 1991, a Russian engineer, and national of the Soviet Union was kidnapped along with others and killed.
+In 1997, Sanjay Ghose, a social activist and a relative of a high-ranking Indian diplomat, was kidnapped and killed.
 The highest government officer assassinated by the group was local Asom Gana Parishad minister Nagen Sarma in 2000.
 An unsuccessful assassination attempt was made on AGP Chief Minister Prafulla Kumar Mahanta in 1997.
 A mass grave, discovered at a destroyed ULFA camp in Lakhipathar forest, showed evidence of executions committed by ULFA.

+In August 1995, it killed eight SF personnel.
+In November a joint ambush by ULFA and BDSF killed five security personnel.

+In 1996, ULFA killed 13 SF personnel in three separate attacks.

 In 2003, the ULFA was accused of killing labourers from Bihar in response to an alleged molestation of a Mizo girl in a train passing through Bihar.
 This incident sparked off anti-Bihari sentiment in Assam and ULFA saw it as an opportunity to regain its lost ground.
 The ULFA killed civilians of Bihari origin and other outsiders of mainland India.

 In 2003, during a Railways Recruitment Board Examination for Group (D) posts conducted by Northeast Frontier Railway zone a wing of Indian Railways, a good number of candidates from Bihar and other states were beaten up and stopped from taking the exam by some elements who were seeking 100 percent reservations for unemployed indigenous Assamese people in the said test.